-After the inverter system is powered off, the residual electricity and heat on the enclosure may still cause electric shocks and body burns.
+After the system is powered off, the inverter is still energized and hot, which may cause electric shocks or burns.
 Therefore, wait for at least 5 minutes after system power-off and put on protective gloves before working on the inverter.

-- Step 1 Send a shutdown command on the app. - Step 2 Turn off the AC switch between the inverter and the power grid. - Step 3 Set the DC SWITCH at the bottom of the inverter to OFF. - Step 4 (Optional) Install the DC switch locking screw.
+Step 1 Send a shutdown command on the app.

+Step 2 Turn off the AC switch between the inverter and the power grid.

+Step 3 Set the DC SWITCH at the bottom of the inverter to OFF.

+Step 4 (Optional) Install the DC switch locking screw.